Abdus Salam

 Salam was scientific advisor to the Ministry of Science and Technology in Pakistan from 1960 to 1974, a position from which he played a major and influential role in the development of the country's science infrastructure.
 Salam contributed to numerous developments in theoretical and particle physics in Pakistan.
-He was the founding director of the Space and Upper Atmosphere Research Commission (SUPARCO), and responsible for the establishment of the Theoretical Physics Group (TPG).
+He was the founding director of the Space and Upper Atmosphere Research Commission (SUPARCO).
 For this, he is viewed as the "scientific father" of this program.
 In 1974, Abdus Salam departed from his country in protest after the Parliament of Pakistan unanimously passed a parliamentary bill declaring members of the Ahmadiyya Muslim community, to which Salam belonged, non-Muslim.
-In 1998, following the country's Chagai-I nuclear tests, the Government of Pakistan issued a commemorative stamp, as a part of "Scientists of Pakistan", to honour the services of Salam.

 Salam's notable achievements include the Pati–Salam model, a Grand Unified Theory he proposed along with Jogesh Pati in 1974, magnetic photon, vector meson, work on supersymmetry and most importantly, electroweak theory, for which he was awarded the Nobel Prize.
-Salam made a major contribution in quantum field theory and in the advancement of Mathematics at Imperial College London.
-With his student, Riazuddin, Salam made important contributions to the modern theory on neutrinos, neutron stars and black holes, as well as the work on modernising quantum mechanics and quantum field theory.
-As a teacher and science promoter, Salam is remembered as a founder and scientific father of mathematical and theoretical physics in Pakistan during his term as the chief scientific advisor to the president.
+Salam made a major contribution at Imperial College London.
+Salam made important contributions to the modern theory on neutrinos, as well as the work on modernising quantum mechanics.
+As a teacher and science promoter, Salam is remembered as a founder and scientific father of theoretical physics in Pakistan during his term as the chief scientific advisor to the president.
 Salam heavily contributed to the rise of Pakistani physics within the global physics community.
-Up until shortly before his death, Salam continued to contribute to physics, and to advocate for the development of science in third-world countries.'